common-voice/common-voice/README.md

 This is the web app for [Mozilla Common Voice](https://commonvoice.mozilla.org), a platform for collecting speech donations in order to create public domain datasets for training voice recognition-related tools.

-**Please note**: Common Voice has been impacted by [Mozilla's 2020 restructuring efforts](https://discourse.mozilla.org/t/mozilla-org-wide-updates-impacts-on-common-voice/65612), and is currently in maintenance mode.
-This means that we are committed to ongoing bugfixes, localization and language updates, community support, and data releases, but will not be working on major features.

 ## Quick links

 1. [Code of conduct](./docs/CODE_OF_CONDUCT.md)